aws-samples/serverless-patterns/documentdb-lambda-java-sam/README.md

 ## Test the application

-Once the lambda function is deployed, send some Amazon DocumentDB Streams messages by inputting documents in the Database and Collection that have been configured on the lambda function's event listener.
+After deployment, create documents in the Collection to generate stream records.

-For your convenience, a Java program and a shell script has been created on the EC2 machine that was provisioned using Cloudformation.
+For your convenience, a Java program and a shell script are included on the EC2 instance provisioned by CloudFormation.

 ```
 cd /home/ec2-user/serverless-patterns/documentdb-lambda-java-sam/documentdb_streams_message_sender_json